gfbarbieri/sinkingfund/docs/introduction.rst

   with a single method call.

-- **Workflow Automation**: Automates the complete planning process: loading bills, creating envelopes, allocating funds, and generating schedules.
+- **Workflow Automation**: Automates the complete planning process: adding bills (with automatic envelope creation), allocating funds, and generating schedules.

 Most users will primarily interact with the SinkingFund class, using managers and strategies for advanced customization.
 See the